Skip to main content

 How to get the most out of mortgage overpayments?

 If you want to get the most out of mortgage overpayments, it is worth trying to make them as early as possible in the life of your mortgage.
 This is because the interest on your mortgage is calculated on the outstanding balance, so the sooner you start overpaying, the more interest you will save.
-Making regular overpayments, rather than a one-off lump sum, could also help because regular overpayments will reduce your mortgage balance more quickly and evenly.

 £106 months£2,890